MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ![Search in a standard Chromisum window](searchBrowser.png)

-With the omnibox hidden, web apps anchor these elements to an icon to the left of the three-dot "Settings and more" button.
-To maintain consistency across all web apps, the window controls overlay will use this pattern as well.
+With the omnibox hidden, installed web apps anchor these elements to an icon to the left of the three-dot "Settings and more" button.
+To maintain consistency across all installed web apps, the window controls overlay will use this pattern as well.

 ![Search in a Chromium web app](searchPWA.png)